-Cognitive Behavioural Therapy – CBT For Eating Disorders – Sevenoaks, London and Online
+Cognitive Behavioural Therapy – CBT For Eating Disorders – UK Wide and Online by Video Link

 Why Choose CBT for Disordered Eating Problems?

-The published research evidence and the independent clinical guidance provided by the National Institute of Health and Care Excellent (NICE), demonstrates that CBT is highly effective in the treatment of eating disorders and unhealthy eating behaviours.
+The published research evidence and the independent clinical guidance provided by the National Institute of Health and Care Excellence (NICE), demonstrates that CBT is highly effective in the treatment of eating disorders and unhealthy eating behaviours.
 CBT-E involves working on the presenting psychological symptoms and the underlying background factors that predispose individuals to eating disorder behaviours.

 Online CBT for Eating Disorders